 Intercollegiate sports offer students the highest level of athletic competition at the College.
 Under the direction of qualified coaches and administrators, this cocurricular program emphasizes that participants are students first, but recognizes the enormous potential for developing leadership skills, cultivating ethical and responsible action, and encouraging the pursuit of excellence to honor the gospel of Jesus Christ.
 Coaches are valued members in the academic fellowship of the College, fulfilling roles as educators and mentors.
 They are expected to understand the mission and values of the College, to articulate its priorities to recruits, and to promote the pursuit of godly academic achievement to all students who participate in intercollegiate athletics.
 As a highly visible ambassador representing the College and the Presbyterian Church in America to external audiences, the intercollegiate athletics program plays a significant role in advancing the reputation of the Covenant community.

 Covenant College subscribes to the philosophy statement of the NCAA Division III, particularly as it relates to fair play and amateur athletics competition, and provides the opportunities for educating and developing the whole person.
-Opportunities, whether academic, athletic, or for personal development, are provided fairly and equitably to all teams and student athletes at Covenant irrespective of gender.
+Opportunities, whether academic, athletic, or for personal development, are provided fairly and equitably to all teams and student athletes at Covenant irrespective of gender or ethnicity.

 Club and intramural sports provide students with competitive athletic experiences in a less structured environment than that required for intercollegiate sports.
 Volunteer coaches or advisors may furnish club teams with instruction and guidance, but the value of this program resides in the initiative and commitment of students who function not only as players, but as managers and even administrators for individual teams.
 Intramural sports are provided by the College to facilitate student, faculty, and staff opportunities to participate together in athletic competition.
 As cocurricular activities, intramural and club sports support the educational philosophy of the school and contain objectives consistent with those articulated in the academic program.